PeterCamilleri/CX16/docs/vm_ip.md

 Everything has to be coded up explicitly, wasting both code space and clock cycles.

+Yet, in a virtual machine, this simple task is performed by one of the most crucial bits of code.
+Its performance reflects on all instructions.
+Wasted cycles here are wasted in everything the VM does.

 On the other hand, if this were easy, would there be a whole section on it?
 It is precisely these difficulties that make the task of programming the VM instruction pointer all the more interesting.
 We face challenging